 CREATE TABLE and

-A page within the Dashboard that monitors aspects of replication.
+A page within the UI that monitors aspects of replication.
 See Section 2.7, “The Replication Tab”.

 The database that stores the monitoring data collected by the MySQL Enterprise Monitor product.
 It can be a separate database instance that is part of the MySQL Enterprise Monitor installation (the bundled MySQL server), or you can use an existing database of your own.
 The bundled MySQL server is a level of MySQL database that is fully tested with the MySQL Enterprise Monitor product, and can be kept separate from your other databases to avoid any extra load on them.
 You might use an existing server that has spare capacity, fast storage devices, tuned configuration parameters, a backup system, or other conveniences that can benefit the MySQL Enterprise Monitor data storage as well.